 The investigation concluded that the employee was in conflict of interest and seriously breached EDC’s code of conduct, and as such that these actions constituted a wrongdoing as defined by the PSDPA.

 In addition, on multiple occasions, the same employee sent emails containing confidential EDC information to a member of his-or-her family at the family member’s workplace.

-The Senior Officer for Internal Disclosures informed the President and Chief Executive Officer of the findings of the investigation, and all recommendations have been accepted and are being implemented.
+The senior officer for internal disclosures informed the president and chief executive officer of the findings of the investigation, and all recommendations have been accepted and have been implemented.
 It was recommended that:

 As well, after careful consideration of all factors, the decision was made to terminate the employment of the employee.

-Independent of this case, earlier in 2017, EDC began a complete review and redrafting of its employee Code of Conduct.
-The revised code, scheduled for release at the end of Q1 2018, provides information in clearer and accessible language, includes definitions and examples, as well as links to resources, detailed policies and guidelines, along with contact information for additional support and consultation.
+Independent of this case, earlier in 2017, EDC began a complete review and redrafting of its employee code of conduct.
+The revised code, released at the end of Q1 2018, provides information in clearer and accessible language, includes definitions and examples, as well as links to resources, detailed policies and guidelines, along with contact information for additional support and consultation.

-In 2018 EDC is also launching an internal Compliance and Ethics website, giving employees a centralized resource hub for all code of conduct and ethics-related materials and information.
+In 2018 EDC also launched an internal compliance and ethics website, giving employees a centralized resource hub for all code of conduct and ethics-related materials and information.